njtalingting/universe/README.md

 ---

 ## 🏛️ Our Mission
-In the Philippines, "Queen Contiguity" (the assumption of land-based connectivity) often fails our data.
 We provide the infrastructure for:
 * **Archipelagic Spatial Modeling:** Tools like `roroph` and `ArchipelagoEngine` that account for maritime logistics.
 * **National Statistics:** Streamlining access to PSA and LGU-level data.
 * **Public Health:** Hosting foundational epidemiology tools built for the Philippine context.